|

 range search option to find ordinances passed since September

 2000].
 Retrieved May 7, 2004 from http://www.njgasp.org/d_search2.asp.
+Personal communication from local governments representatives

+and colleagues.
 Now, therefore, be it resolved that [government unit, organization,

 or other entity] supports New Jersey statewide smokefree air